 Are goats in your plans this year?
-If you're planning to bring home a goat or two, here are the ten must-have items of equipment that every goat owner needs.
+If you're planning to bring home a goat or two, here are the ten must-have supplies for goats that every goat owner needs.

 So you've decided you're ready, and you're looking for your first goats!
 Congratulations!